“It’s been the same message every day for years now. Usually beginning in the afternoon and even more-so around work finish time.

 She wants to know if she‘s telling the boys they won’t be seeing daddy again before they go to sleep.

-And if we’ll get to spend some time watching our favourite shows and having conversation or not.
+And if we’ll get to spend some time watching our favorite shows and having conversation or not.

 She’s not useless and she’s not relying on me to keep the house running.
 And she’s not questioning whether I would rather be home than at work.